ceresek/prints/things/stand-dell-monitor/README.md

 # About

-A stand to raise the Dell S3221QS monitor.
+A stand to raise the Dell S3221QS monitor to eye level.

 # Printing